 Points can be redeemed for airfare at a 25% bonus, giving you 1.25 cents per point.
 Or they can be transferred to a partner loyalty program, where you may get a better value for them.

-Cardholders have access to a selection of benefits from Citi and Mastercard, like the handy Price Rewind tool.
+Cardholders have access to a selection of benefits from Citi and Mastercard.
 There are also quite a few shopping and travel protections to help out in case something goes wrong.

 This card costs $95 per year, but you’ll pay no foreign transaction fees.

 There are four cards in Citi’s ThankYou lineup.